 What happens if these settings are left blank?

-By design if these settings are left blank, the NinjaTrack script will attempt to determine the appropriate source, campaign and medium to assign based on the most recent visitors to the website who was shown the tracking number that was called.
+By design, if these settings are left blank, the NinjaTrack script will attempt to determine the appropriate source, campaign, and medium to assign based on the most recent visitors to the website who were shown the tracking number that was called.
 If no visitor is found to have been assigned that tracking number within the past hour of the phone call and if these settings are left blank, then the value "Unknown" will be recorded for the source and the campaign and medium will be left blank.

 Can I change the source/campaign/medium of historical calls by adjusting these settings?